ibm-cloud-docs/log-analysis/tutorials/kube.md

     By default, the **Free** plan is set.

-    For more information about other service plans, see [Service plans](/docs/services/.....).
+    For more information about other service plans, see [Pricing plans](/docs/services/Log-Analysis-with-LogDNA/overview.html#pricing_plans).

 9. To provision the IBM Log Analysis with LogDNA service in the {{site.data.keyword.Bluemix_notm}} resource group where you are logged in, click **Create**.